graphql/foundation.graphql.org/README.md

 # GQL Foundation website

+---

+***Notice: This site is now deprecated and the content has moved to graphql.org***

+Any future PRs should be against https://github.com/graphql/graphql.github.io

+---

 This site is built using [Hugo](https://gohugo.io) and hosted on [Netlify](https://netlify.com).

 ## Running the site locally {#running}